 A study undertaken by the American Enterprise Institute concluded that ATP "has had only limited success" in choosing projects that could not raise private sector funds.
-According to the authors, this has occurred because companies are not interested in pursuing R&D that fails to compliment work performed for profit.
-In addition, the ATP selection criteria focuses on commercial sales and job creation, not on projects for which there are "broad social benefits" and insufficient private investment.
-An April 2000 report by GAO noted that "two inherent factors in ATP's current award selection process - the need to guard against conflicts of interest and the need to protect proprietary information - make it unlikely that ATP can avoid funding research already being pursued by the private sector in the same time period."6
+According to the authors, this has occurred because companies are not interested in pursuing R&D that fails to complement work performed for profit.
+In addition, the ATP selection criteria focus on commercial sales and job creation, not on projects for which there are "broad social benefits" and insufficient private investment.
+An April 2000 report by GAO, reinforced by May 26, 2005 testimony, noted that "two inherent factors in ATP's current award selection process - the need to guard against conflicts of interest and the need to protect proprietary information - make it unlikely that ATP can avoid funding research already being pursued by the private sector in the same time period."6